hunk/Magic-Fields/readme.txt

 [Magic Fields Wiki](http://wiki.magicfields.org/)

 == Changelog ==

+= 1.6.3.2 =
+	* Add support search in postmeta for MF fields
+	* Add support for gpx in upload field, fixes for upload iframe
+	* Change text domain for localization ( translate.wordpress.org )

 = 1.6.3.1 =
 	* fix problem with js inline on dashboard for write panels